free5gc/free5gc.github.io/docs/membership/index.md

 Your generosity is appreciated.

 > [!TIPS]
-> - You don’t need to join our membership program to use free5GC.
+> - You don’t need to donate to use free5GC.
 You can download free5GC from [https://github.com/free5gc/free5gc](https://github.com/free5gc/free5gc).
 > - The license of free5GC follows Apache 2.0.
 That is, anyone can use free5GC for commercial purposes for free.
 We will not charge any license fee.